jmsmoorehead/music/TouchOSC.md

 (osc-handle server "/1/fader6" (fn [msg] (control-foo (first (:args msg)))))
 ```

-Now, all we need to do is to trigger foo:
+Now, all we need to do is to trigger `foo`:

 ```clj
 (foo)